 History of Belmont Mansion

 Belmont Mansion was built in the style of an Italian villa and was set amidst elaborate gardens.
 There were numerous outbuildings, including the water tower, which still stands, that provided irrigation for the gardens and supplied water for the fountains.
 In front of the water tower stood a two-hundred-foot long greenhouse and a conservatory.
-Also on the grounds were an art gallery, gazebos (still standing today), a bowling alley, a bear house, and a zoo.
-Adelicia Acklen opened the estate to the citizens of Nashville to enjoy the zoo, as no public zoos existed at the time.
+Also on the grounds were an art gallery, gazebos (still standing today), a bowling alley, a bath house, and a zoo.
+Adelicia Acklen opened the estate to the citizens of Nashville to enjoy the zoo and gardens.

-Adelicia’s husband Joseph died on September 11, 1863, in the midst of the Civil War while managing Adelicia’s land holding of Angola plantation in Louisiana.
+Adelicia’s husband Joseph died on September 11, 1863, in the midst of the Civil War while managing Adelicia’s Louisiana land holdings, including Angola plantation.
 At the time of his death, there were 2,800 bales of Acklen cotton—worth literally a fortune—in storage.
 Refusing to risk losing her fortune to theft or destruction, Adelicia undertook a very risky trip to Louisiana with a female cousin to “negotiate” the illegal sale of her cotton to a broker in Liverpool, England, for $960,000 in gold.

-Two women from Philadelphia purchased Belmont Mansion and, in 1890, opened a girl’s school.
-Later merging with Nashville’s Ward Seminary, the school was renamed Ward-Belmont, and became an academy and junior college for women.
-In 1952, the school again changed ownership, becoming present-day Belmont University.
+Late in the nineteenth century, two women from Philadelphia purchased Belmont Mansion from the land development company and in the fall of 1890, they opened a school for young women called Belmont College.
+In 1913 that school merged with the Nashville school, Ward Seminary, was renamed Ward-Belmont and became an academy and junior college for women.
+In 1951, the school changed ownership, becoming present-day Belmont University.
 Today, Belmont University is a coeducational, liberal arts school offering bachelor and graduate degrees.

-Belmont Mansion was placed on the National Register of Historic Places in 1971.
-Belmont Mansion Association, a private nonprofit restoration and preservation organization, was formed in 1972 with the purpose of caring for and maintaining this historic site.
+Belmont Mansion Association, a private nonprofit restoration and preservation organization, was formed in 1972 with the purpose of caring for, restoring and maintaining this historic site.

 Belmont Mansion is the largest house museum in Tennessee and one of the few nineteenth century homes whose history revolves around the life of a woman.
-Today, restoration and operation of Belmont Mansion is completely administered by the Association and is funded by admissions, membership, fundraising events, corporate and private donations, and venue rental services.
+Today, restoration and operation of Belmont Mansion is funded by admissions, membership, fundraising events, corporate and private donations, and venue rental services.